As I was saying, losing your house before Christmas is not something I’d recommend.

 When you owe more than a house is worth, they called it being “upside down” on house payments.
 But upside down was the perfect description for what it did to many families in Florida and elsewhere.
-The financial crisis tipped us over like a bully, shaking us down for every last coin in our pockets, and leaving us on the ground bruised and broken.
+The financial crisis tipped us over like a bully, shaking us down for every last coin in our pockets and leaving us on the ground bruised and broken.

-We wanted to do the right thing, so we told the bank what was happening with us.
-We had heard stories of people gutting their homes before they had walked away, taking every last appliance—just like the Grinch had stripped the Who’s Christmas trees.
+We wanted to do the right thing, so we told the bank what was happening to us.
+We had heard stories of people gutting their homes before they had walked away, taking every last appliance-just like the Grinch had stripped the Who’s Christmas trees.
 We didn’t want to do anything like that, but we could see the end coming and wanted to be as honorable and honest in the process.

-I obviously did a lot of praying, too.
+I did a lot of praying, too.
 Much of it was about God saving our house or what we would do if he didn’t.
 But some of it was just for my wife and how this would affect her.

 Finally, one day as we were looking at the inevitability of having to move out, I confronted her.